Amelia Earhart Mystery: The Photo Used For The Latest Of The Theory On Her Missing Taken Too Early To Be The Missing Pilot

 New Evidence Debunked?

-The photo, which was claimed to have been discovered by a former US Treasury agent in the US National Archives, was asserted to show Earhart and Noonan on the dock at Jaluit Atoll in the Marshall Islands.
+A former US Treasury agent claimed to have discovered the photo in the US National Archives.
+The report claims that the photo shows Earhart and Noonan on the dock at Jaluit Atoll in the Marshall Islands.

-But, almost immediately questions were raised over what the photo showed.
-The curator for the Aeronautics Department at the Smithsonian National Air and Space Museum, Dorothy Cochrane, told CNN she wasn’t convinced.
+Many immediately raised questions about the photo.
+Dorothy Cochrane, who holds the position of curator for the Aeronautics Department at the Smithsonian National Air and Space Museum, expressed her doubts to CNN.

 “People take photos and interpret them, and they’re free to do that.
 It has not persuaded me.”

 She had already been the first woman to fly across the Atlantic alone in May 1932.
-So, when she embarked on a circumnavigational voyage later, it was headline news.
+So when she embarked on a circumnavigational voyage, it was headline news.

 “For more than a month, millions of people followed the world flight and so, when she and Noonan disappeared en route from Lae, New Guinea, to tiny Howland Island, it was naturally front-page and heart-breaking news,”